jojokarlin/Git_DRI_Jan_2017/gitpullreq.md

 ![alt text][DH_Box]

-[DH_Box]: https://github.com/jojokarlin/Git_DRI_Jan_2017/blob/master/images/DH Box logo.jpg "DH laboratory in the cloud"
+[DH_Box]: https://github.com/jojokarlin/Git_DRI_Jan_2017/blob/master/images/dhbox_logo.jpg "DH laboratory in the cloud"

 [DH Box](https://github.com/DH-Box/dhbox) a digital humanities laboratory in the cloud.
 It's a web application built using Docker, which enables containerized virtual environments so you don't have to worry about dismantling your own system.
 For those interested in **text analysis**, @DH_Box will soon launch a corpus downloader to access texts from the British Library in conjunction with Jonathan Reeve's [Git-Lit](https://github.com/Git-Lit) project.